Component modeling

 Despite noting above that we always wanted to model the

-attribute, we aren’t adding an attribute for it here.
-This is becauseComponent
+tempSensorIdattribute, we aren’t adding an attribute for it here.
+This is becauseComponentalready has both anidandtitleattribute that wherein we can store the value oftempSensorId. -

 The